KiiChain/kiichain-docs/kii-ambassadors.md

 * Engage weekly in the Kii Discord, especially in public channels.
 * React, share, and comment on KiiChain’s official posts on X.
-* Participate in the weekly tasks, shared in the Ambassadors Channel.
+* Participate in the weekly tasks shared in the Ambassadors Channel.
 * Help grow the community by inviting new users or explaining Kii to newcomers.
 * Suggest strong candidates who could join the program in the future.